 However, it’s also important to note that Arcambel was determined in a period of time where it was entirely appropriate, and not unexpected, to pay an attorney not just in money but in labor or goods as well.
-Shit, there are stories (non-apocryphal stories) of future Presidents accepting cases where the payment literally was “Give me X amount of meat for the next three months” and shit.
+There are stories (non-apocryphal stories) of future Presidents accepting cases where the payment literally was “Give me X amount of meat for the next three months” and the like.
 That’s cool, because opposing counsel was unlikely to accept salt pork as a viable method of paying legal fees ordered by the court.
 However, the times, as Bob Dylan once stated, have a-changed.

 For instance, if you walk into my office and offer to give me a whole ham once a month for the next three months in return for representing you in a case against your landlord, I’m going to promptly tell you to season that ham where the sun don’t shine and point to the sign on the counter that explicitly states the many ways you can pay me.
 All of them, by the way, require some degree of payment in advance.
 Because I like to sleep indoors and I don’t trust people further than I can throw them.